 Gdańsk, 14 September 2018 – The 2nd PARTNER Consortium Meeting was held in Gdańsk on the 14th of September 2018 in the first half of the day.
-The event has been hosted by the Gdanski Uniwersytet Medyczny (GUMed) team led by Dr. Ewa Bien at the Atheneum Gedanense Novum premises.
-Each partner involved in the PARTNER team has presented its achievements in the context its research activities and has assessed the general progress made on the project.
+The event has been hosted by the Gdanski Uniwersytet Medyczny (GUMed) team led by Dr Ewa Bien at the Atheneum Gedanense Novum premises.
+Each partner involved in the PARTNER team has presented its achievements in the context of its research activities and has assessed the general progress made on the project.

 21 members of the 6 Associated partners and 6 Collaborating partners of the Consortium attended the meeting and collectively reviewed the Work Packages progress in the past months.
 The first session was devoted to six interesting and productive panels organised during the meeting allowing the participants for more insightful discussions.